What is the American Board of Podiatric Medicine?

-The American Board of Podiatric Medicine (ABPM) offers a comprehensive board certification process in podiatric medicine and orthopedics.
+The American Board of Podiatric Medicine (ABPM) is an organization offering a comprehensive board certification process in podiatric medicine and orthopedics.
 Increasingly hospitals, surgical centers, managed care organizations and insurance carriers require board certification.
 ABPM is the only board recognized by the Joint Committee on the Recognition of Specialty Boards, under the authority of the American Podiatric Medical Association to certify in podiatric orthopedics and primary podiatric medicine.

 Board certification provides the assurance to both the public and health professionals that the highest level of achievement has been attained in the specialty area.